Stock market today: Wall Street moves higher, adding to recent gains

-NEW YORK (AP) — Stocks rose in afternoon trading on Wednesday after economic updates showed the job market is still cooling, while growth remains resilient.
+NEW YORK (AP) — Stocks are modestly higher on Wall Street in afternoon trading Wednesday after economic updates showed the job market is still cooling, while growth remains resilient.

-The S&P 500 rose 0.5% and continued to chip away at the market's losses in August.
-The benchmark index is coming off of three straight gains.
+The S&P 500 rose 0.4%, continuing to chip away at the market's losses in August.
+The benchmark index is coming off three straight gains, but remains on pace to end the month with a 1.6% loss.

 Technology stocks led the market's gains.
-Apple jumped 1.8% and Palo Alto Networks rose 1.5%.
+Apple rose 1.8% and Palo Alto Networks rose 1.6%.

 Wall Street's focus this week remains a broad mix of data that investors hope will paint a clearer picture of where the economy is headed and whether the Federal Reserve has enough reason to hold off on further interest rate hikes.